Calle Schlettwein: Career

 Beginning at Namibian Independence in 1990, Schlettwein served as permanent secretary in various ministries.
 After seven years of deployment in the Ministry of Finance, President Hifikepunye Pohamba appointed Schlettwein to the National Assembly as one of the six non-voting Members of Parliament appointed by the President for the term that began in March 2010.
 He was then appointed as Deputy Minister of Finance in 2010.
 In a Cabinet reshuffle following the 2012 SWAPO congress, Schlettwein was promoted to Minister of Trade and Industry on 4 December 2012.
 In this position, he became the first white senior cabinet member since the early post-independence years.

 Under president Hage Geingob, Schlettwein was moved to the post of Minister of Finance in March 2015.
-After Geingob's reelection in 2019, Schlettwein was moved to lead the Ministry of Agriculture, Water and Land Reform.
+After Geingob's reelection in 2019, Schlettwein was moved to lead the Ministry of Agriculture, Water and Land Reform where he served until 21 March 2025.